 Niacin or vitamin B3 is widely beneficial for lowering cholesterol.
-Recent studies also suggest the major potential in B3 for treating Alzheimer’s, and for memory and learning improvement in cases of dementia.
+Recent studies also suggest the significant potential in B3 for treating Alzheimer’s and for memory and learning improvement in cases of dementia.

 Is drinking Lucozade every day bad for you?

 If combined with other sugary foods, yes, it could be.

 Since a single bottle of the average Lucozade drink, like the Lucozade Sport or Original, contains almost enough glucose-based carbohydrates for the entire day, drinking these beverages every day without a proper amount check can lead to excessive sugar intake, especially in children and adolescents whose daily intake recommendations are lower than that of an average adult.